SQL Server Compatibility Levels

 Whether you are a small business owner or work at an enterprise organization, effective management of your SQL Server is integral for successful data operations.
-As new versions of Microsoft’s database engine come out, there is an option to set the compatibility level so that databases can be configured to work with the version and still maintain backward compatibility.
-This post will discuss what SQL Server Compatibility Levels are, why they are important and how they help ensure that databases remain compatible across different versions.
-We’ll also look at how administrators can leverage this feature in order to optimize their networks for peak performance levels.
-By understanding these concepts, organizations will be well-equipped to handle upgrade paths while keeping pace with rapid technology changes without sacrificing stability.
+As new versions of Microsoft’s database engine come out, there is an option to set the compatibility level so that existing databases that can be configured to work with the new version and still maintain backward compatibility.

-Whether you are a small business owner or work at an enterprise organization, effective management of your SQL Server is integral for successful data operations.
-As new versions of Microsoft’s database engine come out, there is an option to set the compatibility level so that databases can be configured to work with the version and still maintain backward compatibility.
-This post will discuss what SQL Server Compatibility Levels are, why they are important and how they help ensure that databases remain compatible across different versions.
-We’ll also look at how administrators can leverage this feature in order to optimize their networks for peak performance levels.
+This post will discuss what SQL Server Compatibility Levels are, why they are important and how they help ensure that databases remain compatible across different versions of sql server.
+We’ll also look at how database administrators can can leverage this feature in order to optimize their networks for peak performance levels.
 By understanding these concepts, organizations will be well-equipped to handle upgrade paths while keeping pace with rapid technology changes without sacrificing stability.

 What are SQL Server Compatibility Levels and why they are important